mweel1/usa_high_level/grants/personal-profile/index.md

 When I setup my operating system it would request access to this 3rd party service where it can interact with it based on an common API.

-# Legal Guardian

-If a government id is uploaded of a person under the age of 18, at least 1 legal guardian must be associated to the personal profile or a legal guardian to the account to provide services for the child where needed.
-This is done by uploading the birth certificate where the birth certificate would ideally be verified by the issuing state.

-Anytime an ID is checked with a parent and an adult (for example an airport), any children on a missing persons list will be flagged.

-In the case of traveling by train, long haul bus, or air plane a guardian consent must be bound to the personal traveling with the child.

 # Personal Profile Storage Types

 ## Public API